arnautovevgeny/priceList/README.md

 I've made two variants of implementation:
 `    1.
 Using Stream API
-     2. Using Producer-Consumer pattern and blocking queue for products`
+     2. Using Producer-Consumer pattern and blocking queue for products FileReader is a producer.
+Product handler is a consumer`

-I've written an net.ddns.arnautovevgeny.pricelist.AutomationTest, which can generate *.csv files and then run tests on them.
+I've written an net.ddns.arnautovevgeny.pricelist.AutomationTest, which can generate a lot of *.csv files and then run tests on them.